 Why is it so important that Texas make health coverage a top priority?
 The lack of health insurance coverage places adequate medical care out of reach for many poor families in Texas.
 In 2004, one in five Texans admitted that in the past year they needed to see a doctor but did not because of the high cost.
 17 Individuals close to the poverty threshold, who are for the most part the working poor, are at particularly high risk of lacking coverage.
 In Texas, 35 percent of people with an annual income between \$10,000 and \$15,000 are uninsured-a much higher rate than any other income range in the state.
 18 Almost half the children in Texas are covered by employment-based insurance through a family member.
 Another quarter are covered through public programs such as Medicaid and the Children's Health Insurance Program (CHIP).
 The remaining quarter of the population of Texas children are uninsured.
-19 asthma and ear infections.
-These conditions, if left untreated, can lead to serious health problems and even death.
-22 Although some inequalities in access to medical care between the rich and poor have decreased due to Medicaid and CHIP, poor children are still far less likely to receive dental care than children in more affluent families.
-Only half of children living below the FPL visited a dentist in the past year compared to almost three-fourths of children above the FPL.
-23 Uninsured children are also less likely to be treated for conditions such as asthma and ear infections that can lead to more serious health problems.
-24
+19 attacks and ear infections.22 These conditions, if left untreated, can lead to serious health problems and even death.23 Although some inequalities in access to medical care between the rich and poor have decreased due to Medicaid and CHIP, poor children are still far less likely to receive dental care than children in more affluent families.
+Only half of children living below the FPL visited a dentist in the past year compared to almost three-fourths of children above the FPL.24

-These children living without coverage are less likely to receive needed medical care including; preventative care, vaccinations, dental screenings, and access to mental health services.
+These children living without coverage are less likely to receive needed medical care including preventative care, vaccinations, dental screenings, and access to mental health services.
 Uninsured children are at risk for missed diagnoses of serious illnesses and hospitalizations for preventable conditions.
-They are more likely to be hospitalized due to
+They are more likely to be hospitalized for asthma